 Our U.S. natural gas production is primarily derived from our Marcellus shale gas properties in northeast Pennsylvania.
 These properties averaged 83 MMcf/day of natural gas during the third quarter, well ahead of our planned 2013 exit rate of 75 MMcf/day.
 We continue to be encouraged by strong well performance.
 We invested $23 million in the Marcellus during the third quarter, and year-to-date funds flow has increased significantly to approximately $48 million.
 Well costs have also improved, declining approximately 20% from our original budget expectations.

 In November, we added additional interests in our core Marcellus properties for approximately US$153 million before closing adjustments.
 The acquisition includes 17,000 net acres of land in existing leases in the northeast region of Pennsylvania with approximately 42 MMcf/day of natural gas production.

 We now have about 60,000 net non-operated acres in the Marcellus, and the region we are focused on has some of the best prospectivity for natural gas across the entire play.

-We plan to spend approximately $80 million on non-operated drilling projects in our Marcellus properties in the northeast region of Pennsylvania in 2013.
+We plan to spend approximately $80 million with our partners in our Marcellus properties in the northeast region of Pennsylvania in 2013.
 This drilling program is expected to result in the majority of our core non-operated acreage to be held by production by the end of 2013.
-Our Marcellus production is expected to grow to close to 75 MMcf/day exiting 2013, which would represent approximately 30% of our anticipated natural gas production.

 We have approximately 1.3 trillion cubic feet of best estimate contingent resources associated with our acreage position in the Marcellus at December 31, 2012.